igabriel85/scamp-ede-service/README.md

   * __ts_source__ - Time Series Database source, currently we support InfluxDB.
   * __kafka_source__ - Using a Kafka topic as source.
   * __minio_source__ - Using a Minio bucket as source.
+  * __local__ - Using a local file as source.
+  * __resample__ - Resample the data to a specific time interval.
+This is useful for data which is not sampled at a constant rate.
 * __out__ - Deals with the output of the engine.
 Currently we support:
   * __kafka__ - Output to a Kafka topic.
   * __grafana__ - Output to a Grafana dashboard.